harena-lab/harena-docs/dccs/tutorial.md

 * `topic` - the topic of the message subscribed;
 * `map` (optional) - the external subscribed message can be mapped to an internal expected message related to an action.

-In the following example, we added a second DCC, the `dcc-lively-talk`, which presents a character with

-shows the message `Graauuuurrrr` when the button with the label `Talk` is triggered.
+In the following example, we added a second DCC, the `dcc-lively-talk`, which presents a character that shows the message `Graauuuurrrr` when the button with the label `Talk` is triggered:

 <dcc-play>
    <dcc-lively-talk subscribe="action/speech"></dcc-lively-talk>